chalk-ai/chalk-benchmark/README.md

 We use [ghz](https://github.com/bojand/ghz) to benchmark Chalk GRPC queries.
 Ghz enables us to adjust common benchmarking parameters such as requests per second and total requests.

+## Downloading

+To run Chalk's GRPC benchmarking tool, download the relevant release for your machine from the [releases](https://github.com/chalk-ai/chalk-benchmark/releases) page of the repository.
+Alternatively, you can clone the repository and [build the binary from source](#building-from-source).

 ## Instructions

+First, download the binary above (or clone this repo and build from source as mentioned below)

-The Chalk Benchmark tool is a CLI tool that can be run as follows:
+The binary can be run as follows:

 ```sh
 chalk-benchmark \
   --client_id <client_id> \